-But before we get into it, we’d better give you a bit of a run-down on what retinol actually is, right?
-Basically, retinol is a form of vitamin A that’s used in skin care products for its anti-ageing and acne-fighting benefits.
+It's pretty common knowledge in the beauty world, but if you don't know what retinol is, basically it's a form of vitamin A that’s used in skin care products for its anti-ageing and acne-fighting benefits.
 “I recommend vitamin A to my clients who are concerned with sun damage, ageing, pigmentation, fine lines and wrinkles.
-It is an amazing skin booster that makes all skin types dewy, glowing and radiant,” says Australian skin care expert and facialist Jocelyn Petroni.
+It is an amazing skin booster that makes all skin types dewy, glowing and radiant,” says Australian skin care expert and facialist, Jocelyn Petroni.

 If you want the full debrief of this powerhouse ingredient, take a look at our detailed guide on everything you need to know about retinol.

 How to start using retinol

 For beginners, there is a way to start using retinol without fearing your whole entire face is going to flake off.
 And it all starts with finding a gentle formula that won’t irritate your skin.

 “It is so important to seek professional skin care advice before introducing retinol into your skin regimen,” says Petroni.
 “Ultraceauticals has three strengths of retinol serums and we consult with clients to determine which product and strength to start with.
 If you are not sure, I would always recommend starting on the weakest strength and as you finish the product, move to the next strength.”